PaulZC/Artemis_Global_Tracker/Documentation/Message_Format/README.md

 - Txt_Len: is the _maximum_ field length when sent as a text message (excluding the trailing comma)
 - MO: can this field be sent in a Mobile Originated message?
 - MT: can this field be set remotely by a Mobile Terminated message?
-- USB: can this field be configured via the USB-C serial interface (from the serial monitor)?
+- USB: can this field be configured via the USB-C serial interface?
 - EEPROM: is the data for this field stored in EEPROM?
 - Desc.: a brief description of this field